Setting up an Arts Award centre

 Arts Award advisers are the primary assessors of children and young people's work.

-Our four accredited levels, Explore, Bronze, Silver and Gold are all externally moderated.
-This involves your assessment being verified by trained moderators.
+Explore, Bronze, Silver and Gold are all qualifications and are externally moderated.
+This involves your assessment being verified by Arts Award moderators.

 There are several moderation options to choose from, with something suitable for everyone.